robertaicenogle/1.1_Excel.xlsx/README.md

 - =COUNTIFS(Kickstarter!$D:$D,">=1000",Kickstarter!$F:$F, "Successful", Kickstarter!$D:$D,"<=4999")

+The SUM() function was used on each row to add the "Number Successful," "Number Failed," and "Number Canceled" columns to populate the "Total Projects" column.
+Percentages of each were caluculated by dividing "Number Successful," "Number Failed," and "Number Canceled" by "Total Projects," respectively.
+See excel example below.

 ### Excel Sheet: Outcomes vs Goals
 ![](Outcomes_vs_Goals_Excel.png)

 ### Challenges and Difficulties Encountered
+I faced a number of challenges in this assignment.
+Some were minor stumbles that I just needed another set of eyes to catch.
+Others required a more in-depth assessment, and more time input.
+Setting up the pivot table was a process.
+And figuring out how to use the COUNTIFS() function successfully took me quite a while.

 ## Results
 The following are results drawn from Deliverable one (Outcomes vs Launch Date) and Deliverable two (Outcomes based on Goals).